This chronology served as the starting point for

 Two views of the Grand Hôtel de Monville, painted by Antoine-François Sergent and engraved by Joseph-Alexandre Le Campion have been preserved in the Cabinet des Estampes of the Bibliothèque Nationale along with a hundred of Boullée's futuristic drawings, which he bequeathed to the library at his death.
 Talleyrand lived in the Grand Hôtel de Monville from 1806 to 1813.
 The last owner of the building was Catherine Noele Grand de Talleyrand-Périgord .
 Unfortunately, nothing remains of the buildings themselves; both were demolished in 1855 to permit the construction of the Boulevard Malesherbes.

-A contemporary French artist, the aquarellist Christian Benilan, depicts the Grand Hôtel de Monville circa 1774.
+The contemporary French aquarellist Christian Benilan has depicted the Grand Hôtel de Monville ca. 1774.
 View Benilan’s interpretations of many other historical buildings in and around Paris as they might have appeared before their destruction.